altocodenl/tagaway-mobile/tagaway/lib/readme.md

       tags.sort ();
 ```

 We will determine now whether we can avoid querying the server at all.
-To avoid querying the server at all, five things need to happen at the same time!
+To avoid querying the server at all, four things need to happen at the same time!

 1. `queryResult`, the result of the last query, is not an empty string.
 If it is an empty string, we haven't yet performed the first query, so we definitely need to query the server.
 2. `refresh` is `false`, so we do not need to refresh the query.
 3. `currentMonth` is `false`; when it is not `false`, that means that the user wants to see the pivs of another month, therefore in that case we'd have to query the server again.
-4. `tags` is the same as `queryTags`.
+4. `tags` is equal to `queryTags`.

 If all four conditions are true simultaneously, we will `return` since there's nothing else to do.